camb416/pudt-3200/README.md

 F  [0.0; 0 – <60%]
 Failure, no credit

-Graduate

-A	Work of exceptional quality
-A-	Work of high quality
-B+	Very good work
-B 	Good work; satisfies course requirements Satisfactory completion of a course is considered to be a grade of B or higher.
-B-	Below-average work
-C+ 	Less than adequate work
-C 	Well below average work
-C-	Poor work; lowest possible passing grade
-F	Failure
-GM	Grade missing for an individual

-Grades of D are not used in graduate level courses.

 Grade of W
 The grade of W may be issued by the Office of the Registrar to a student who officially withdraws from a course within the applicable deadline.
 There is no academic penalty, but the grade will appear on the student transcript.
 A grade of W may also be issued by an instructor to a graduate student (except at Parsons and Mannes) who has not completed course requirements nor arranged for an Incomplete.